USA-EAST SLED PULLING, INC.

 Helmet: A motor sport type Helmet is required for all drivers of trucks that are not currently licensed, insured and inspected for street use

 Hitch: Reinforcements are permitted.
 Any hitch attachments/bracing must be from frame down not from axle up.
+Hitch adjustments are permitted from the rear axle to the hitch.
 Reinforcements must not extend forward of the centerline of the rear axle.
 Hook point may be no closer than 44” inches of centerline of rear axle.
 Trick hitches are prohibited.
 The hitch must stationary in all directions.
 Bumpers may be notched or removed.
-The hitch’s height from the ground may not exceed 26 inches and be adjustable to 24” on 4wd units and 30” and be adjustable to 28” inches on 2wd units.
-The hooking point must have a minimum 3.750-inch inside diameter opening for the sled hook.
+The hitch’s height from the ground may not exceed 26 inches and be adjustable to 24” on 4wd units and on 2wd units hitch is set at 30” and be adjustable to 28” inches The hooking point must have a minimum 3.750-inch inside diameter opening for the sled hook.
 The hooking point will be measured to the rear of the opening in the clevis/hook loop.
 Hooking point (i.e. where the hook drops) must be parallel to the ground.
 Final decision of legality of all hitches resides with the head tech official.

 Ice Water Intercoolers: Ice water intercoolers are permitted.

 Interior: A single aftermarket seat is permitted but must be equipped with a safety restraint system.

 Street Equipment: Windshield is mandatory; Lexan, etc. permitted.

 Suspension, Front: Modifications to the front suspension that would alter its original location ( i.e. moving it forward or rearward) is not permitted.
 Strut tower braces, lower tie bars, sway bars, and limit straps are permitted.
 Traction bars and devices are permitted.
 Air bags/shocks are permitted but must have all lines/ compressor disconnected.